Rabb Graduate Center, 206

 In 2005, Bradfield founded Broadsided (broadsidedpress.org), which she still runs.
 A grassroots, virtual, collaborative press, Broadsided attempts to pull literary work out of journals and put it on the streets.
 It brings words together with the energy of original visual art, publishing monthly collaborations on the website as pdfs that are then downloaded, printed, and posted around the world by "Vectors."

-In addition to teaching poetry, Bradfield works as a naturalist and assists with field work on gray seals.
+In addition to teaching poetry, Bradfield works as a naturalist on Cape Cod as well as on expedition ships.

 |ENG||19a||Introduction to Creative Writing|